itsmemauliii/CodSoft/README3.md

 You can interact with the analysis and predictive models using the following resources:

-- Jupyter Notebook: View the code and analysis in the Jupyter Notebook [here](link-to-notebook).
+- Jupyter Notebook: View the code and analysis in the Jupyter Notebook.
 - Dataset: Access the dataset used for analysis https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud.

 ## Python Libraries Used